 STEP 3: RESTORATIVE PHASE

-The restorative dentist will then complete this phase by fixing a prosthetic restoration to the osseointegrated dental implant.
+The dentist will then complete this phase by fixing a prosthetic restoration (either a crown or a bridge) to the osseointegrated dental implant.

 - With tooth loss and dental use, your jawbone will start shrinking.
 Your jawbone can be preserved with dental implants

 - Highly reliable with a good long-term success rate